 - Your personal assets and IRA assets are insulated from risk, since you can’t be sued for anything outside of the LLC

 - For real estate: property expenses can be managed through the LLC

 Common risks when investing in LLCs

 - Cost: you must pay filing fees when forming your LLC and annual fees based on state requirements

-There are certain IRS rules to keep in mind when considering investing in LLCs.
+The Internal Revenue Service (IRS) has certain rules to keep in mind when considering an investment in LLCs.